aazaff/startLearn.R/expertConcepts.md

 It's as simple as that, though here is a great example from the Daily Show with Jon Stewart of someone who [does not understand](http://www.cc.com/video-clips/hzqmb9/the-daily-show-with-jon-stewart-large-hadron-collider) the difference between a  **possibility distribution** and a **probability**.

 ## What is the purpose of statistics

-Importantly, statistics is not really about probabilities, but rather about probability distributions.
-We want to be able to describe probability distributions (**descriptive statistics**) and compare distributions (**inferential statistics**).
+Importantly, statistics is not really about probabilities, but rather about **probability distributions**.
+Statistics can be divided into two endeavours: we want to be able to *describe* probability distributions (**descriptive statistics**) and *compare* two or more distributions (**inferential statistics**).

+A dizzying variety of tests exist for the purpose of comparing distributions, many of which are pre-programed into R or are available for download.
+Many people confuse knowing how to use some or many of these tests with a mastery of statistics, but this is like confusing skill with a powersaw as understanding carpentry.
+They are often related, but neither implies the other.

+What is really important for a good statistician is that you never lose sight of your true goal, to accurately describe and compare probability distributions.

 ## Common probability distributions

 What is not as simple, however, is that we often do not know the underlying probability distribution - i.e., we don't literally have a barrel of balls, deck of cards, set of dice, fliping coin, or whatever in front of us.